rsingel/contextly-plugin-wordpress/readme.txt

 == Changelog ==

+= 1.3.2 =

+- Fixed a bug in displaying videos in the overlay

 = 1.3.1 =

 - Updated some Settings dialogs and how new users are instructed to get an API key